 A student who is absent without lawful excuse for one or more class periods on seven or more days during the school year is legally considered to be a "habitual truant."
-When a child is habitually truant, court action may result.
-Schools are required to report students to the County Attorney's Office after the student has been absent without lawful excuse for one or more class periods on ten or more days.
-Attendance letters are sent quarterly for lower school students due to age of students and differing requirements by the county/state.
+Schools are required to report students to the County Attorney's Office after the student has been absent without lawful excuse for three or more class periods on ten or more days.
+Attendance letters are sent quarterly.